-Providence Internal Medicine Clinic
+Providence Internal Medicine Clinic, Spokane

 The ICTP partnership with Providence took place at the Providence Internal Medicine Clinic

 in Spokane.
 Spokane, located in eastern Washington just 20 miles from the Idaho border, is the second largest city in Washington with a population of over 200,000.
 The Providence Internal Medicine Clinic aims to provide the full continuum of care, and to work collaboratively across traditional boundaries to develop patient-centered practices that help make lifelong quality care accessible and affordable.
-On-site psychiatry is available but limited, and therefore there is a strong interest in adopting collaborative care to leverage psychiatric consultation to provide more access to effective mental health care.
+On-site psychiatry is available but limited, and therefore there is a strong interest in adopting Collaborative Care to leverage psychiatric consultation to provide more access to effective mental health care.

-We are enthusiastic about partnering with each of these sites to increase effective treatment in primary care and expand access to psychiatric expertise in community settings through collaborative care and tele-psychiatry to medical providers.
+We are enthusiastic about partnering with each of these sites to increase effective treatment in primary care and expand access to psychiatric expertise in community settings through Collaborative Care and tele-psychiatry to medical providers.